 As train travel gave way to highways and cars, Harvey Houses faded away, although a few survived into the 1960s.
 But people wanted even faster food, and a couple of guys in Wichita figure out how to do that.

 White Castle hamburgers were invented at 1st and Main in downtown Wichita in 1921.
 They were the brainchild of diner owner Walt Anderson and insurance man Billy Ingram.

 White Castle, with its pure white exterior and stainless steel interior, reopened the market to ground beef.
 People were scared to eat it after the Upton Sinclair novel “The Jungle” came out in 1906.
 The book unearthed the unsanitary conditions in meat packing plants.

-The chain quickly spread, opening its second store in El Dorado in 1922 and moving out of Kansas into Indiana in 1927 and to the movies in 2004 with Harold and Kumar Go To White Castle, the first in the Harold and Kumar franchise.
+The chain quickly spread, opening its second store in El Dorado in 1922, moving out of Kansas into Indiana in 1927 and entering the movies in 2004 with Harold and Kumar Go To White Castle.

-Of course, if they got the munchies in central Kansas they would end up at the Cozy Inn in downtown Salina and you’re not a real Kansan unless you’ve had sliders at the Cozy’s.
+If Harold and Kumar got the munchies in central Kansas, they would've ended up at the Cozy Inn in downtown Salina.
+You’re not a real Kansan unless you’ve had sliders at the Cozy’s.
 But which came first, White Castle or Cozy’s?
 Naturally, we turned to Archiver historian Virgil Dean.